muratck86/BTK-BookStore-ZComert/Readme.md

 - In the ServicesExtensions add the ApiVersionReader line into AddApiVersioning method.
 ## Deprecating Versions
 - Add Deprecated = true to ApiVersion Attribute.
+## Convensions
+- In the ServicesExtensions, add Convensions lines
+- Remove ApiVersion Attributes...